Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 6. After the download is complete, navigate to the downloaded .zip file using File Explorer or a similar file management tool.

 7. Extract the contents of the .zip file by right-clicking on it and selecting the "Extract All" or similar option.
 Choose a destination folder where you want to extract the files.

+8. Run `create_ddls.sh --version` to check the current version of the extraction scripts.

 You are now ready to proceed with executing the DLL code generation using the files found in the "bin" and "script" folders.